flowr-analysis/flowr/wiki/Linting and Testing.md

 ```

-However, depending on your local R version, your network connection and potentially other factors, some tests may be skipped automatically as they don't apply to your current system setup
+However, depending on your local version of&nbsp;R, your network connection, and other factors (each test may have a set of criteria),
-(or can't be tested with the current prerequisites).
+some tests may be skipped automatically as they do not apply to your current system setup (or can not be tested with the current prerequisites).
 Each test can specify such requirements as part of the `TestConfiguration`, which is then used in the `test.skipIf` function of _vitest_.
-It is up to the [ci](#ci-pipeline) to run the tests on different systems to ensure that those tests are ensured to run.
+It is up to the [ci](#ci-pipeline) to run the tests on different systems to ensure that those tests run.

 #### Test Structure